 Employment Outlook and Salary Information

-Forensic science technicians earned an annual median salary of $56,320, according to the U.S. Bureau of Labor Statistics in 2015.
-The BLS predicted 27% job growth for these technicians from 2014-2024, with job openings relying on governmental budgets.
+Forensic science technicians earned an annual mean salary of $58,230, according to the U.S. Bureau of Labor Statistics in 2018.
+The BLS predicted much faster than the average job growth for these technicians from 2018-2028, with job openings relying on governmental budgets.

 In addition to work experience and a bachelor's degree, most fingerprint technicians need to attain professional certification.
 They must follow strict protocols in order to uphold the integrity of evidence, and they need to carefully document all of their findings through both written reports and oral presentations.
-Job opportunities for forensic science technicians, including fingerprint technicians, are predicted to increase by 27% through the year 2024.
+Job opportunities for forensic science technicians, including fingerprint technicians, are predicted to increase through the year 2028.